4x3lpri3t0/7languages7weeks/README.md

 ### ![haskell]

-Pure functional language.
+Haskell is a _pure_ functional language.
 That means you won’t find mutable state anywhere.
 The same function with the same input parameters will give you the same output, every time.
 Of all the strongly typed languages, Haskell supports the most widely respected typing model.

 [ruby]: /images/ruby.png
 [io]: /images/io.png